sakshamnagpall/AIRSECURE/README.md

 - The current demo uses a simulated detection flow to keep the app lightweight and directly runnable.
 - To integrate a real YOLOv10n model, replace the detection stub in `public/detector.js` with your model inference pipeline.

-## Upload to GitHub

-This repository is ready for GitHub.
-Commit the files and push to your remote repository after you create it.